Perseverance of the Saints 1 Pet. 1:5 CLICK TITLE FOR AUDIO

 Perseverance of the saints

-We are kept by the power of God – 1 Pet 1:5 – it is not we who keep ourselves saved because it is not we who saved ourselves – we are saved by the power of God – we are kept by the power of God – this is the very thing for which Jesus prayed in Jn 17:11.
+We are kept by the power of God – 1 Pet 1:5.
+It is not we who keep ourselves saved because it is not we who saved ourselves.
+We are saved by the power of God.
+And we are kept by the power of God.
+This is the very thing for which Jesus prayed in Jn 17:11.

 Jesus brings us to God – 1 Pet 3:18.
 When Christ once suffered for sins and when he, as the just, died for us, the unjust, he took upon himself the responsibility that “he might bring us to God”.
 Jesus took personal responsibility to keep his “sheep” when he was here in the earth [Jn 17:12].
 And he has taken personal responsibility to get us to God, as well.

 God will in no wise cast us out – Jn 6:37.
 Reading this verse in its context we find clear evidence that once a person believes on the Lord Jesus Christ [Jn 6:40] he has everlasting life and Jesus will raise him up at the last day.
 He will in no wise cast him out.

 We shall not come into condemnation – Jn 5:24.
 Once a person believes on the Lord Jesus Christ he has already passed from death unto life and he will not come into condemnation.

 We are already seated with him in heaven – Eph 2:6.
 Once you have been saved, you are baptized immediately into the body of Christ [1 Cor 12:13; Col 2:10-12].
 And since his body is seated at the right hand of God we are seated with him.
 You are already there with him just waiting on your death or the rapture to see him.
 At the rapture your body will get there.